imxade/blog/posts/choosing-laptop/choosing-laptop.md

 ## Table of Contents

 ## Where to Start ?
-[Notebook Check's Search](https://www.notebookcheck.net/Search.8222.0.html) would be one of best places to start with.
+[NotebookCheck's Search](https://www.notebookcheck.net/Search.8222.0.html) would be one of best places to start with.
 1. **Customize Specifications:** Input your preferences, such as processor, graphics card, display and much more.
 2. **Refine Results:** Get a tailored list of devices matching your specs.
 3. **Explore Devices:** Clicking on the listed devices will take you to their comprehensive Blog post.